One of the world's most liveable cities

 Melbourne is a truly magnificent city in which to live and work.

-Contributing to our ongoing top ranking is Melbourne's consistent performance across five broad categories.
-In 2017 we achieved perfect scores in healthcare,education and infrastructure while we outranked Sydney in the areas of stability,and culture & environment.1
+Contributing to our ongoing top 5 ranking is Melbourne's consistent performance across five broad categories.
+In 2018 we achieved perfect scores in healthcare, education and infrastructure.1

-Victorians are a healthy group, with a life expectancy that is amongst the highest in the world.3 We have high quality public and privatehospitals, as well as community health services, ambulance and dentalservices.
-Melbourne has received a perfect score for healthcare for each of the past five years by the EIU Liveability Index.
+Victorians are a healthy group, with a life expectancy that is amongst the highest in the world.3 We have high quality public and private hospitals, as well as community health services, ambulance and dental services.
+Melbourne has received a perfect score for healthcare for each of the past seven years by the EIU Liveability Index.

 Melbourne is home to a highly educated population and some of the best schools and universities in the world.
-Over half of all Victorians aged 15-64 hold some form of post-secondary qualification, whileover one quarter have a university degree.4 With 10 world-class universities, Melbourne has the highest ranked university in Australia and the third highest in the Asia Pacific.5 In addition there are over 2,500 schools in Victoria of which over 1,300 are in Melbourne.6
+33 percent of the population is degree qualified or higher.4 With 10 world-class universities, Melbourne has the highest ranked university in Australia and the third highest in the Asia Pacific.5 In addition there are over 2,500 schools in Victoria of which over 1,300 are in Melbourne.6

 - Expat Insider 2014 Survey